-In addition to the new attractions, Disneyland will be burnishing its centerpiece Sleeping Beauty Castle with a fresh coat of paint, royal accoutrements, cutting-edge lighting, and other enhancements.
-Guests who have sent in their Disney vacation snapshots (sorry, it's too late to send any more) will be featured in The Happiest Faces on Earth...A Disney Family Album.
-Artists will position the small photos to create large photo collages of classic Disney attractions and characters.
-And Disney's California Adventure, the sister park which recently opened its version of the Twilight Zone Tower of Terror, will introduce a Block Party Bash to commemorate the anniversary.
+In addition to the new attractions, Disneyland burnished its centerpiece Sleeping Beauty Castle with a fresh coat of paint, royal accoutrements, cutting-edge lighting, and other enhancements.
+Guests who sent in their Disney vacation snapshots were featured in The Happiest Faces on Earth...A Disney Family Album.
+Artists position the small photos to create large photo collages of classic Disney attractions and characters.
+And sister park Disney's California Adventure introduced a Block Party Bash to commemorate the anniversary.

 The Happiest Celebration on Earth at Disney World

-Disneyland may be the park where it all began and the focal point of the 50th anniversary event, but Disney World has joined the festivities with a slew of new attractions, including...
+Disneyland may be the park where it all began and the focal point of the 50th anniversary event, but Disney World joined the festivities with a slew of new attractions.